BrowserStack vs Sauce Labs

 Pros

-- Reliable infrastructure with good uptime and performance
+- Reliable cloud infrastructure with minimal downtime

-- Comprehensive visual testing and debugging capabilities
+- Comprehensive debugging and logging capabilities

 Cons